dmbarbour/wikilon/docs/NetworkModel.md

 Explicit priorities and interrupts might be more reliable.
 But it isn't very clear how to address these within the model.

 The best I can think of right now: add a simple priority argument to `Self`.
 Developers may bind a zero argument if they want priority-free messaging.
-If we constrain priorities into some fixed range (e.g. -1 to 1), it might be easier to control relative priorities for hierarchical models.
+If we constrain priorities into some fixed range (e.g. -1 to 1) or give them a physical correspondence (e.g. in terms of latency), it might be easier to control relative priorities for hierarchical models.

 If every capability has a simple priority together with context, we can compute the priority for the whole batch very easily.
 Interrupts could then be high priority messages with some special effects, such as: we model a suspend operation with a message that seals the AVM state under `{:suspend}` and thus causes all incoming messages to fail.